Vance denies the US dictates to Israel as he meets with Netanyahu over Gaza ceasefire

 Uncertainty surrounds next steps in the ceasefire, including the territory's postwar governance and the disarming of Hamas.

-Vance said Tuesday officials are brainstorming on the composition of the international security force, mentioning Turkey and Indonesia as countries expected to contribute troops.
+Vance said Tuesday officials are brainstorming on the composition of the international security force, mentioning Turkey — with whom Israel has had tense relations in recent years — and Indonesia as countries expected to contribute troops.
 Vance was flanked by flags from a number of countries expected to participate, including Germany, Denmark and Jordan.

-Israel has had tense relations with Turkey in recent years, and it is unclear whether Israel would allow its troops to participate.
+An Israeli official said the issue of Turkish participation in the security force was discussed in the meeting between Vance and Netanyahu, and that Netanyahu expressed his opposition to Turkish troop presence.
+The official spoke on condition of anonymity because they were discussing closed diplomatic talks.

+Meanwhile, in an apparent effort to embarrass Netanyahu during Vance’s visit, far-right politicians in the Israeli parliament on Wednesday took the symbolic step of giving preliminary approval to a bill that would give Israel authority to annex the occupied West Bank – a move that the U.S. opposes.

 Since the ceasefire began on Oct.
 10, the remains of 15 hostages have been returned to Israel.
 Another 13 need to be recovered in Gaza and handed over, a key element of the ceasefire agreement.